mims-harvard/TDC/README.md

 pip install PyTDC
 ```

-**Note**: TDC is in beta release.
+**Note**: TDC is in the beta release.
 Please update your local copy regularly by

 ```bash
 pip install PyTDC --upgrade
 ```

-The core data loaders are designed to be lightweight, thus has minimum package dependency:
+The core data loaders are lightweight with minimum dependency on external packages:

 ```bash
 numpy, pandas, tqdm, scikit-learn, fuzzywuzzy
 ```

-For other utilities requiring extra dependencies, TDC will print out the relevant installation instruction.
-To install the full dependencies, please consider use the below conda-forge solution.
+For utilities requiring extra dependencies, TDC prints installation instructions.
+To install full dependencies, please use the following `conda-forge` solution.

 ### Using `conda`

-To use data functions such as molecule oracles, scaffold split, etc., they require packages such as RDKit.
-To do that, use the below `conda` installation:
+Data functions for molecule oracles, scaffold split, etc., require certain packages like RDKit.
+To install those packages, use the following `conda` installation:

 ```bash
 conda install -c conda-forge pytdc